-Growing Minds is a team of former teachers and directors with many years of collective experience in center-, home-, and school-based early childhood care and education settings.
+Growing Minds is a team of former early childhood educators and directors with many years of collective experience in center-, home-, and school-based early childhood care and education settings.
 We are available for training, consultation, and coaching.
 Our goal is that all children, regardless of their family resources, have access to high quality child care and preschool programs that help them thrive.
 Drawing upon research-based information, we partner with early childhood professionals to generate their own unique goals, solutions and strategies.
 Group care and education with young children is enriching but also can be challenging so we offer a variety of services and supports for caregivers and teachers seeking to develop and advance their skills.

-The CDA is a widely recognized, national credential in early childhood education.
+The CDA is a widely recognized, national credential for early childhood educators.
 The ReadyKids CDA is a self-paced study program to obtain the CDA credential.
 It is designed for adults working in early childhood care and education settings who want to further their education but may not choose or have access to online CDA classes, or who do not wish to enroll in community college classes.
 Contact Suzanne McDonald to learn more.

 The self-paced Virginia Quality system is designed for family-, center- and school-based early care and education programs that serve children birth-five to improve the quality of their services.
 Licensed programs and all programs that participate in Virginia’s Child Care Subsidy Program are eligible.
 Virginia Quality’s free supports include online webinars, group trainings, learning communities, and on-site consultation and coaching.
 Each quality level creates an opportunity for growth and mastery based on Virginia’s early childhood standards.
 Mini-grants for scholarships and classroom materials are available to Virginia Quality participants.
 Contact Gail Esterman to learn more.
 Please also visit www.virginiaquality.com to learn about Virginia Quality Standards and to find out which programs in your area participate in this quality improvement initiative.